-Staff has examined the requested actual expenses, supporting documentation, and estimated expenses as listed above for the current rate case.
-Based on our review, staff believes several adjustments are necessary to the revised rate case expense estimate.
+We have examined the requested actual expenses, supporting documentation, and estimated expenses as listed above.
+Based on our review, we find that several adjustments are necessary.

-Staff reviewed the 1,461 hours and \$57,643 of estimated costs to complete this case by Water Service Corporation (WSC) employees.
+We have reviewed the 1,461 hours and \$57,643 of estimated costs to complete this case by Water Service Corporation (WSC) employees.
 As of April 16, 2009, WSC had 74 actual hours worked at a cost of \$3,165, which when added to the \$57,643 results in a combined actual and estimated to complete cost for WSC employees of \$60,808.
-Alafaya asserts that additional hours are required to respond to staff's data requests, to assist with the limited proceeding, and audit facilitation.
-However, the Utility failed to provide any detailed documentation of what tasks were involved in its estimate to complete the case for each employee.
-By applying the individual employee rates and the average number of hours worked by WSC employees, staff determined that the estimated WSC fees to complete the case is unreasonable and should be adjusted.
-Staff recommends decreasing the WSC estimated costs to complete this case by \$55,006, which results in total costs for WSC employees of \$5,802 to be included in rate case expense.
+Alafaya asserts that additional hours are required to respond to data requests, to assist with the limited proceeding, and audit facilitation.
+However, Alafaya failed to provide any detailed documentation of what tasks were involved in its estimate to complete the case for each employee.
+By applying the individual employee rates and the average number of hours worked by WSC employees, we determined that the estimated WSC fees to complete the case are unreasonable.
+Therefore, we shall decrease the WSC estimated costs to complete this case by \$55,006, which results in total costs for WSC employees of \$5,802 to be included in rate case expense.

 The second adjustment addresses WSC's travel expenses.
 In its MFRs, Alafaya estimated \$2,600 for travel.
 WSC's actual travel expenses to date are \$70.
-Based on several previous UI rate cases, it is staff's experience for Limited Proceeding rate cases that UI does not send a representative from their Illinois office to attend the Agenda Conference; therefore, the entire remaining amount of estimated travel expense should be removed.
-Accordingly, staff recommends that rate case expense be decreased by \$2,530 (\$2,600-\$70).
+Based on several previous UI rate cases, we note that for Limited Proceeding rate cases UI does not send a representative from its Illinois office to attend our Agenda Conference.
+Therefore, we find that the entire remaining amount of estimated travel expense shall be removed from rate case expense.
+Accordingly, rate case expense shall be decreased by \$2,530.

 The third adjustment relates to WSC expenses for FedEx Corporation (FedEx), copies, and other miscellaneous costs.
-In its filing, the Utility estimated \$500 for these items.
-The Utility provided no breakdown or support for the \$500.
-Staff is also concerned with the amount of requested costs for FedEx expense.
-UI has requested and received authorization from the Commission to keep its records outside the state in Illinois, pursuant to Rule 25-30.110(2)(b), F.A.C.
-However, when a utility receives this authorization, it is required to reimburse the Commission for the reasonable travel expense incurred by each Commission representative during the review and audit of the books and records.
+In its filing, the utility estimated \$500 for these items.
+The utility provided no breakdown or support for the \$500.
+We are also concerned with the amount of requested costs for FedEx expense.
+UI has requested and received our authorization to keep its records outside the state in Illinois, pursuant to Rule 25-30.110(2)(b), F.A.C.
+When a utility receives this authorization, it is required to reimburse us for the reasonable travel expense incurred by each Commission representative during the review and audit of the books and records.
 Further, these costs are not included in rate case expense or recovered through rates.
-By Order No. PSC-93-1713-FOF-SU, issued November 30, 1993, in Docket No. 921293-SU, In Re: Application for a Rate Increase in Pinellas County by Mid-County Services, Inc., at p.
-1, the Commission found that the utility also requested recovery of the actual travel costs it paid for the Commission auditors.
-Because the Utility's books were maintained out of state, the auditors had to travel out of state to perform the audit.
-We have consistently disallowed this cost in rate case expense.
-Staff believes that the requested amount of shipping costs in this rate case directly relates to the records being retained out of state.
-The Utility typically ships its MFRs, answers to data requests, etc., to its law firm located in central Florida, who subsequently submits them to the Commission.
-Staff does not believe that the ratepayers should bear the related costs of having the records located out of state.
+In

-&lt;sup>3 This methodology has been approved in other recent cases for Alafaya's sister companies.
+4 This methodology has been approved in other recent cases for Alafaya's sister companies.
 See Order Nos.
 PSC-09-0373-PAA-SU, issued May 27, 2009, in Docket No. 080250-SU, In re: Application for Increase in Wastewater Rates in Pinellas County by Mid-County Services, Inc. and PSC-09-0642-WS, issued June 22, 2009, in Docket No. 080248-SU, In re: Application for Increase in Water and Wastewater Rates in Pinellas County by Tierra Verde Utilities, Inc.